opengisch/QFieldCloud/README.md

 ### Launch a local instance

-Copy the `.env.example` into `.env` file and configure it to your desire with a good editor:
+1. Copy the `.env.example` into `.env` file:

     cp .env.example .env
-    emacs .env

-Make sure the host's firewall allows port _8009_, required by the `minio` service.
-Failing to meet this requirement is likely to result in the service being unable to start.
+2. Change the `ENVIRONMENT` variable to `development`.

+    ENVIRONMENT=development

-To build development images and run the containers:
+3. Build development images and run the containers:

     docker compose up -d --build

-It will read the `docker-compose*.yml` files specified in the `COMPOSE_FILE` variable and start a django built-in server at `http://localhost:8011`.
+The command will read the `docker-compose*.yml` files specified in the `COMPOSE_FILE` variable from the `.env` file.
+Then Django built-in server will be directly reachable at `http://localhost:8011` or through `nginx` at `https://localhost`.
+You should avoid using the Django's built-in server and better always develop and test QFieldCloud through the `nginx` [reverse proxy with SSL](#add-root-certificate).

+4. (OPTIONAL) In case you have a database dump, you can directly load some data in your development database.

+    psql 'service=localhost.qfield.cloud' < ./qfc_dump_20220304.sql

-Run the django database migrations.
+5. Run Django database migrations.

     docker compose exec app python manage.py migrate

-And collect the static files (CSS, JS etc):
+6. And collect the static files (CSS, JS etc):

     docker compose run app python manage.py collectstatic --noinput

-Now you can get started by adding the first user that would also be a super user:
+7. Now you can get started by adding your super user that has access to the Django Admin interface:

     docker compose run app python manage.py createsuperuser --username super_user --email super@user.com

-If QFieldCloud needs to be translated, you can compile the translations using Django's tooling:
+8. If QFieldCloud needs to be translated, you can compile the translations using Django's tooling:

     docker compose run --user root app python manage.py compilemessages

 ### Troubleshooting